urbonegi/ethereum_workshop/workshop_tutorial.md

 # Ethereum Smart Contract workshop

-This is an Ethereum Smart Contract tutorial which assumes no prior experience with Smart Contract development.
+This is an Ethereum Smart Contract tutorial which requires no prior experience with Smart Contract development, as all the tutorial steps are detailed and explained.
 It has a step by step guide how to set-up a development and testing environment for Ethereum Smart Contracts, then a section on writing and testing simple Smart Contract.
 Finally it shows how to create an example web UI application that interacts with the Smart Contract.

-## 0. Workshop Overview
+## Workshop Overview
-* Setup local development and testing environment for Ethereum Smart Contrats
+* Setup local development and testing environment for Ethereum Smart Contracts
 * Write simple Ethereum Smart Contract using Solidity development language
 * Write tests for the Smart Contract
 * Write very simple DApp (distributed Application) - that interacts with the